Animals with webbed feet have evolved over thousands of years to have an amazing adaptation that helps them swim and survive in various environments.

 20. Marbled Duck

-The Marbled Duck is a medium-sized bird found in various parts of Europe, Asia, and Africa.
-One of the distinct features of this duck is its webbed feet, which make it an efficient swimmer.
+The Marbled Duck is a medium-sized bird in various parts of Europe, Asia, and Africa.
+One of its distinct features is its webbed feet, which make it an efficient swimmer.

-Marbled Ducks usually inhabit freshwater wetlands and marshes, where they feed on various aquatic plants and small invertebrates.
+Marbled Ducks usually inhabit freshwater wetlands and marshes, feeding on various aquatic plants and small invertebrates.

 The male and female Marbled Ducks have similar plumage, including a brownish-grey body, dark green head, and a white stripe across the eye.